 Rockville Assault and Battery Lawyer

 Assault and battery charges are among the most commonly charged offenses in our criminal justice system.
-Because these crimes have ancient origins in English common law, but have been codified in various ways by the states, most people have only a vague understanding of what actually constitutes assault and battery.
-In Maryland, for example, “assault” incorporates the crime of battery, and state law does not include a separate offense for battery.
+Most people only have a small understanding of what actually constitutes assault and battery.
+That’s due to each state codifying the law differently.
+In Maryland, “assault” incorporates the crime of battery, and state law does not include a separate offense for battery.

-Furthermore, assault in Maryland can be charged as either a misdemeanor or a felony.
-Whether you’re facing a serious felony assault charge, or a less serious misdemeanor assault charge, you can’t afford to ignore the potential consequences of a criminal conviction.
+A misdemeanor or a felony can be charged as an assault in Maryland.
+Whether you’re facing a serious felony assault charge or a less serious misdemeanor assault charge, you can’t afford to ignore the potential consequences of a criminal conviction.

-Prosecutors take assault charges at all levels very seriously.
-At the Law Office of Leon Geller, we take your criminal defense just as seriously.
-With nearly 30 years of experience in the courtroom, a skilled criminal attorney Maryland has helped numerous people just like you reclaim their lives and their freedom after an assault charge.
+In addition, prosecutors take assault charges at all levels very seriously.
+Thus, at the Law Office of Leon Geller, we take your criminal defense just as seriously.
+With over 30 years of experience in the courtroom and a skilled criminal attorney, we have helped numerous people just like you reclaim their lives and freedom after an assault charge.